History

 George

-Bloss, Sr., who settled in Atwater in 1884, administered the Mitchell
+Bloss, Sr., who settled in the area in 1884, administered the

-Estate, his wife was one of the nieces that inherited from Mr.
+Mitchell Estate, his wife Ella - one of the Mitchell nieces -

 parcels and called the area Atwater Colony.
 In 1888, the Merced